sndirsch/sndirsch.github.io/_posts/2025-07-16-nvidia-drivers.markdown

 ### CUDA Repository

 Add the repository if it hasn't been added yet.
-On SLE15 it might have already been added as a module.
+On `SLE15` it might have already been added as a`Module`.
 So check first:

 {% highlight shell %}
 # openSUSE Leap/Tumbleweed